How do single-family residences qualify for the Port’s sound insulation program?

-The Noise Programs Office has a flight tracking system that records aircraft flight paths and other more detailed information about aircraft operating at Sea-Tac Airport.
+The Noise Programs Office has a flight tracking system that records aircraft flight paths and other more detailed information about aircraft operating at SEA Airport.
 This information is then used to provide detailed responses to citizen inquiries.
-Port staff monitor flight activity at Sea-Tac for adherence to noise abatement procedures and use this information to brief the FAA with this data on a regular basis.
+Port staff monitor flight activity at SEA for adherence to noise abatement procedures and use this information to brief the FAA with this data on a regular basis.

-How can citizens monitor flight activity at Sea-Tac?
+How can citizens monitor flight activity at SEA?

-The Port of Seattle offers the PublicVue flight tracking tool which allows citizens to view flight activity at Sea-Tac.
-This tool provides additional information about flights including aircraft type, airline and altitudes.
+The Port of Seattle offers the PublicVue flight tracking tool which allows citizens to view flight activity at SEA.
+This tool provides additional information about flights including aircraft type, airline, and altitudes.
 PublicVue can be accessed through the Port’s Noise Programs website.

 Are aircraft flying lower lately?

-Aircraft on approach to Sea-Tac are descending at a 3 degree angle to the runways.
+Aircraft on approach to SEA are descending at a 3-degree angle to the runways.
 This is the standard approach angle for landing aircraft at U.S. airports and has not changed.
+The exception is the approach to Runway 34R, which is set at 2.75 degrees to the runway.
 Departing aircraft altitudes are generally determined by aircraft performance.
 Larger, heavier aircraft with full passenger and cargo loads sometimes have a slower climb rate, meaning that they may be flying lower than smaller aircraft using the same route.

 Have the flight patterns in the Seattle area changed?